Jamie-Kent/personal_blog/_posts/2024-01-04-network-research.md

 Logo = disable <br>

 If you have G3 Instant as it's WiFi it can go on the main WiFi network

+**Night vision** <br>
+Activation Sensitivity = high

+When testing the recording at night it didn't pick me up on low when creeping

 <br><br><br><br><br><br><br>